lajoiekatelyn/perseverance-and-ingenuity-tracker/README.md

 ```
 otherwise, Docker will take care of the Redis image for this application.

+## Imgur API

+The Imgur API is a RESTful API that is based on HTTP requests and it returns JSON responses.
+To allow the user to see the plots they produce the Flask application makes a requests to the url https://api.imgur.com/3/upload.
+The Flask app then return to the user the response from the Imgur API which includes a link to the image among other information.

 ## Docker

 To ensure functionality across macnines, this app is containerized according to the included DockerFile and launched according to the included docker-copose.yml file.
 To run the app as an end user, please refer to the Pull the Docker Image and docker-compose sections below.
 To develop using the app in this repo, please refer to the DockerFile section below.